The Dual Space \(\mathcal{X}^*\)

 In differential geometry, this conversion has an evocative name: the Musical Isomorphisms,

-denoted by the symbols \(\flat\) ("flat") and \(\sharp\) ("sharp") — borrowed from musical notation.
+denoted by the symbols \(\flat\) ("flat") and \(\sharp\) ("sharp").

 These names are not mere whimsy.
-They encode one of the deepest ideas in modern geometry:
+They encode one of the deepest ideas in modern geometry.

-between two fundamentally different types of geometric objects.
+translates between two fundamentally different types of geometric objects.

 Definition: The Flat Map \(\flat\) (Vector → Covector)